Skip to main content

 flow-state-dev gives you blocks, flows, state, and streaming.
 Those are execution primitives.
 They don't have opinions about how an agent should think.

 The separation is deliberate.
 Not every flow needs cognition.
-A data pipeline that validates, transforms, and stores doesn't need working memory or salience scoring.
-But an agent that maintains context across long conversations, prioritizes what matters, and behaves consistently across interactions does.
+A data pipeline that validates, transforms, and stores doesn't need salience scoring or a perspective model.
+But an agent that prioritizes what matters and behaves consistently across interactions does.
 Thought Fabric is for that second case.

 The vision

 Thought Fabric maps cognitive science concepts onto composable building blocks.
-The full architecture spans seven domains:
+The full architecture spans several domains:

-Each domain will export blocks, helpers, and resource definitions that compose with flow-state-dev primitives.
+Each domain exports blocks, helpers, and resource definitions that compose with flow-state-dev primitives.
 A Thought Fabric block is a standard flow-state-dev block.
 You use it in sequencers, pass it as a tool, register it in flows.
 No special runtime, no separate execution model.

 The goal isn't to simulate human cognition.
 It's to give agent builders a structured vocabulary for the cognitive behaviors they're already implementing ad-hoc.
-Instead of hand-rolling memory management or bolting salience heuristics onto prompt templates, you compose purpose-built blocks that handle these concerns with tested, configurable implementations.
+Instead of hand-rolling salience heuristics or bolting bias checks onto prompt templates, you compose purpose-built blocks that handle these concerns with tested, configurable implementations.

 What's shipped today